 Characteristics of the Kingdom

 A Sermon on John 3:1-7Read more

-1There was a man of the Pharisees named Nicodemus, a ruler of the Jews.
-This man came to Jesus by night and said to him, “Rabbi, we know that you are a teacher come from God, for no one can do these signs that you do unless God is with him.”
-Jesus answered him, “Truly, truly, I say to you, unless one is born again he cannot see the kingdom of God.”
-Nicodemus said to him, “How can a man be born when he is old?
-Can he enter a second time into his mother’s womb and be born?”
-Jesus answered, “Truly, truly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God.
-6That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.
-7Marvel not that I said to you, ‘You must be born again.
+1There was a man of the Pharisees, named Nicodemus, a ruler of the Jews: 2The same came to Jesus by night, and said unto him, Rabbi, we know that thou art a teacher come from God: for no man can do these miracles that thou doest, except God be with him.
+3Jesus answered and said unto him, Verily, verily, I say unto thee, Except a man be born again, he cannot see the kingdom of God.
+4Nicodemus saith unto him, How can a man be born when he is old? can he enter the second time into his mother’s womb, and be born?
+5Jesus answered, Verily, verily, I say unto thee, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.
+6That which is born of the flesh is flesh; and that which is born of the Spirit is spirit.
+7Marvel not that I said unto thee, Ye must be born again.